GenericDataSource/GenericDataSource/README.md

 2. Now we need to think about DataSources.
 3. It's simple, one data source for each cell type (`BasicDataSource`).
 4. We can then create composite data sources that holds those basics. like that
-    * `CompositeDataSource(type: .SingleSection)` for the Top, quick links, add payment, etc. data sources.
+    * `CompositeDataSource(sectionType: .SingleSection)` for the Top, quick links, add payment, etc. data sources.
-    * `CompositeDataSource(type: .MultiSection)` for the first composite and the last part (Redeem, Gifts).
+    * `CompositeDataSource(sectionType: .MultiSection)` for the first composite and the last part (Redeem, Gifts).
 5. Bind the multi section compsite data source to the collection view and that's it.
 6. See how we think structurely about our UI and data sources instaed of one big cell.